Borreguin/CentralProject/subtreeTool/templates/readme.md

 ## C. Add subtree
-NO NEED TO RUN THIS ANYMORE THIS WAS DON, but it is included as a reference, it was executed at the beginning.
+NO NEED TO RUN THIS ANYMORE THIS WAS DONE, but it is included as a reference, it was executed at the beginning.
 Run the Python script (subtree.py)

 1. `subtree add -p "<subtree_path>" -b "<subtree_branch>" -rn "<remote_repository_name>" -rl "<remote_repository_link>"`